-With it being almost a year since we published part one of Europe’s more alternative sporting events, we thought it was high time to get into gear and write part two!
+With it being almost a year since we published our first blog post on unusual European sports events, we thought it was high time to get into gear and write part two!
 After drawing your attention to some of Europe’s greatest spectacles, Calcio Storico, Palio di Siena and La Regate des Baignores, all of which are in great interrailing locations, we take a look at even more of the weird and wonderful sports you can witness (and partake in) on the continent!

 Finland World Wife Carrying Championships